sidfishus/distributedspa/README.md

   - Use the 'API' debug task to debug this.

+### IdentityServer
-IdentityServer: A .NET MVC Core web application which provides authentication and authorisation to the rest of the application via Identity Server 4 (http://docs.identityserver.io/en/latest/).
+A .NET MVC Core web application which provides authentication and authorisation to the rest of the application via Identity Server 4 (http://docs.identityserver.io/en/latest/).
 Login and consent is captured via a Javascript React SPA.

 Features:
   - ASP .NET MVC Core 2.2.